Lasso trigonometric polynomial approximation for periodic function recovery in equidistant points: Numerical experiments

-We first test the sparsity of LTI and classical trigonometric interpolation with data sampled on equidistant points.
+We first test the sparsity of LTI and classical trigonometric interpolation with data sampled on an equidistant points.
 The level of noise is measured by $signal$-$to$-$noise$\; $radio \;(SNR),$ which is defined as the ratio of signal to the noisy data, and is often expressed in decibels (dB).
-A lower scale of SNR suggests more noisy data.
-We take $\lambda=10^{-5},10^{-4},\ldots,10^{-1}$ to choose the best regularization parameter.
-Here we choose $\lambda=10^{-1}$ for this experiment.
-For more advanced and adaptive methods to choose the parameter $\lambda$, we refer to \cite{GenH1979,Parameterchoice2015}.
-Fix degree $L=(N-1)/2,$ and let $N$ be increasing from $1$ to $59$ with step 2, and add 5dB Gauss white noise onto sampled data.
-Figure 2 suggests that LTI is more sparsity than trigonometric interpolation on an equidistant grid whether sample data has any noise or not, which means that storing the LTI is more easily.
-Moreover, note that the vertical axis in Figure 2.
-For even function, the trigonometric interpolation $\mathcal{E}_n f(x)$ \eqref{def:triginter1} and the Lasso trigonometric interpolation $\mathcal{E}_n^{\lambda} f(x)$ \eqref{Lassotriginterpolation2} need only half storage space than normal interpolation formulas $\mathcal{T}_n f(x)$ and $\mathcal{T}^{\lambda}_n f(x),$ which corresponding our conclusions in Section 5.
+For given clean signal $\mathbf{f}\in \mathbb{R}^{N\times 1},$ we add noise to this data

+where $\alpha$ is a scalar used to yield a predefined SNR, $\bf{\epsilon}$ is a vector following Gaussian distribution with mean value 0.
+Then we give the definition of SNR: